kkostov/dbtools/README.md

 The tool wraps around SQL Server's sqlpackage (to extract and publish DAC schema packages) and flyway by FuseBox to manage schema versions.

+The tool can be used for any database or project, as long as the project provides a consistent `migrations` and `snapshots` folder.

+(Flyway)[https://flywaydb.org/] binaries are currently commited, perhaps the

 ## Usage

 ```